SoorajSNBlaze333/vinter-weather-app/README.md

 - Design it on Figma before creating the UI
 - Break down current components into smaller components
 - Clean up the code to look more organized than current
-- Fix the annoying CORS issue (I lost a lot of time trying to debug the CORS issue that was occuring when the application was deployed using aws amplify.
-I was able to bypass the cors for the fetch weather api but the login was not being accepted when using the heroku-cors-anywhere proxy link [Github Issue](https://github.com/Rob--W/cors-anywhere/issues/39)).

 # As tempory fix, to view the application, please use Chrome and also use the CORS extension for chrome, as I am unable to bypass the cors for the login api call